CEO of election software firm held on ID info theft charges - KESQ

 Konnech was required to keep the data in the United States and only provide access to citizens and permanent residents but instead stored it on servers in the People’s Republic of China, the DA’s office said.

-The DA’s statement didn’t specify what specific information allegedly was taken.
+The DA’s office didn’t specify what specific information allegedly was taken.
 But officials said it only involved poll workers, not voting machines or vote counts and didn’t alter election results.

 “But security in all aspects of any election is essential so that we all have full faith in the integrity of the election process,” District Attorney George Gascón said in a statement.